TomKingTech/tunebot/README.md

 5. The inbound message will then be compared with the active entry being read from the .csv; if answer is correct, the player will be scored according to the order in which correct answers are received.

 6. Once the bot/broadcaster types a unique message in chat, the next entry in the .csv is made active, and this cycle continues until the entire .csv has been "parsed."

+---

+## Future Goals for Tunebot.js

+- Front-end to interact with the chat bot and click options to change songs, change rounds, type in song titles, perhaps event import files.
+- Bring data collected and publish onto a website as a leaderboard or stat tracker.
+Some data visualization opportunities here!